-After succeeding in her quest to achieve support in Canada for her ‘Inter-Allied Poppy Day’ scheme and after sending Colonel Moffat to Australia and New Zealand (possibly South Africa too), Madame Anna A. Guérin next looked towards Great Britain.
+After succeeding in her quest to achieve support in Canada for her ‘Inter-Allied Poppy Day’ scheme, and after sending Colonel Moffat to Australia and New Zealand (possibly South Africa too), Anna Guérin next looked towards Great Britain.

 On 04 July 1921, the Port Arthur News Chronicle had stated that, if Madame Guérin was successful at the Great War Veterans’ Association meeting that day, she would “proceed almost immediately to England to ask the Prince of Wales to become head of the Poppy Day movement in England.”

 It would appear that Anna wasted no time, once she had disembarked.
 She must have boarded a train immediately and travelled south.
-Her proposed destination shown on the ship’s Passenger List was the Piccadilly Hotel in, significantly, Regent Street, London.
+Her proposed destination shown on the ship’s Passenger List was the Piccadilly Hotel.
+It was conveniently placed, as it was only just over a mile’s walk to the British Legion headquarters at 26 Eccleston Square.

-Once in London, Anna Guérin visited the British Legion headquarters at No. 1 Regent Street – along from her hotel.
+Once in London, Anna Guérin visited British Legion headquarters at Eccleston Square and I wager her appointment with Legion men was August 31st.
 Whether she had sent a cablegram to them from Canada, ahead of her arrival, or HRH the Prince of Wales had put in a good word for her … is not known.
 In her Synopsis (1941), Anna Guérin described going to London after Canada “where the English Veterans’ Organisation was in the great need”.

 Anna Guérin wrote in her 1941 Synopsis [sic]: “Field Marshall Haig , the President , called a meeting where I explain the Idea which was adopted immediately , but they had no money in the Treasury to order their Poppies .
 It was September and the Armistice day in November.
 I offered them to order their Poppies in France for them , so my own responsibility , that they would paid them after .
 Gladly they accepted my offer .